 Small businesses have been and will continue to be America’s engine for job growth and innovation.
 To fully realize the potential of America’s primary job creators and to drive economic recovery, investors must ensure that small businesses have greater access and more options for obtaining capital.

 For the third year in a row, cash remains the most popular form of small business financing.
 In fact, 37% of small business owners utilized it to start their businesses, ahead of federal loans or backing from friends and family.
 With the impact of COVID-19 on the economy, small businesses need investors’ backing now more than ever.It’s time to start investing in the small businesses that will continue driving economic recovery, job creation and competitiveness.

 ©All Rights Reserved.
 November, 2020.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM

-John Arensmeyer has used his long experience as a business owner to build Small Business Majority into a nationally recognized small business organization and the leading advocate for critical public policy issues facing America’s entrepreneurs—particularly healthcare, access to capital, taxes, retirement/asset building, and numerous workforce issues.
-The organization is focused on empowering America's entrepreneurs to…
+John Arensmeyer has used his long experience as a small business owner to build Small Business Majority into a nationally recognized organization focused on empowering America’s entrepreneurs to build a thriving and inclusive economy.
+Small Business Majority is the leading advocate for critical public policy issues facing America’s small businesses—particularly access to capital, healthcare, taxes, retirement/asset…